Unsupervised Imputation of Non-ignorably Missing Data Using Importance-Weighted Autoencoders: Discussion

 \section{Discussion}

 In this paper we introduce NIMIWAE, one of the first methods to handle up to MNAR patterns of missingness in the VAE/IWAE class of methods, to address complex patterns of missingess observed in the Physionet EHR data.
-Using statistical simulations, we show that NIMIWAE performs well in imputing missing features under MNAR, and has reasonable performance under the MCAR or MAR settings.
-Performance in imputing MCAR and MAR missingness can be further improved in NIMIWAE by using the ignorable version of this model (IMIWAE), where we omit the mask decoder network.
+Using statistical simulations, we show that NIMIWAE performs well in imputing missing features under MNAR, and has reasonable performance under the MCAR and MAR settings.
+Performance in imputing MCAR and MAR missingness can be further improved in NIMIWAE by using the ignorable version of this model (IMIWAE), where we omit the missingness network.
 We also found that the results of the analysis on the Physionet data are highly dependent on the choice of missingness model, which specifies the assumption of the missingness mechanism.
 However, NIMIWAE is able to impute missing values well in simulations regardless of the underlying missingness mechanism, flexibly modelling the mechanism using a deeply-learned neural network.
-We have also shown that this performance can be further improved if a priori knowledge is used to narrow down the missingness model covariates, while the neural network structure allows this model to capture complex, nonlinear dependencies between missingness across features.
 The NIMIWAE-imputed dataset resulted in more realistic imputed values with respect to what we may expect in the Physionet Challenge patients, since NIMIWAE takes into account possible non-ignorable missingness in the data.
-Additionally, the IWAE architecture learns a lower-dimensional representation of the data, which can be used for further tasks, such as patient subgroup identification or visualization of data.
+Additionally, the NIMIWAE architecture learns a lower-dimensional representation of the data, which can be used for tasks such as patient subgroup identification or visualization of data.

 Learning algorithms that can be applied to EHR data like the Physionet Challenge dataset can be valuable tools that clinicians can use to aid decisions in hospital settings and understand patterns within these health records.
 For example, properly handling missingness in EHRs when imputing the missing entries can improve the performance of prediction algorithms that can assess risk of death or other outcomes of interest, like disease.
 Informative missingness is a common problem in analyzing EHR data, and accounting for such missingness can be helpful in obtaining accurate, unbiased estimates of the true missing values.
 We note that although we have used our NIMIWAE method primarily to analyze the Physionet 2012 Challenge dataset, it can more generally be applied to settings where one wishes to train a VAE when missingness is present among input features.